 Information for Vodafone 2G customers:

-Vodafone customers have until 20 September to upgrade to a 3G or 4G device.
+Vodafone customers have until the end of March 2018 to upgrade to a 3G or 4G device.

 If you always see an "E", "Edge" or "GPRS" symbol in the top right corner of your phone's screen you are probably using a 2G SIM in a 3G/4G device.
 If you can't see any symbol, you are probably using a 2G device.